 Now restart your web browser and access the website that was giving you trouble.
 If the issue persists, try the following possible solutions:

 Reset Browser Configuration

 If you are getting these errors on a particular browser, it means that the configuration of that particular browser has been corrupted.
 You can reset the browser to its default configuration to resolve the certificate issue.

 To reset the most common browsers, here are the guides:

-If you are still getting the certificate errors, I would recommend uninstalling your web browser and clean installing it again.
-If you are getting errors on a specific website, you may want to read about installing a security certificate of a specific certificate provider here.
+If you are still getting the certificate error, I would recommend uninstalling your web browser and clean installing it again.
+If you are getting errors on a specific website, you may want to read about installing a security certificate for a specific certificate provider here.